lubenard/21sh/README.md

 ###    Shell options
 ```
 [--help] Print shell help and exit
-[- l]    Load history file into the shell
+[- l]    Load .history file into the shell if it exist
 ```

 ####    Builtins